-Does your law firm website make it easy for me to contact you?
+Does your site make it easy for me to contact you?

 If you’ve done all of this work, the referral who is visiting your site should be feeling really confident.
 Now you have to make it easy for them to contact you.